What is employee engagement?

-What can HR leaders do to nurture employee engagement?
+What can HR leaders do to improve employee engagement?

 HR leaders can cultivate a work culture that encourages motivation and enthusiasm for reaching personal work goals and company objectives.
 Implementing the following practices and values can create fertile ground for employee engagement:

 - Encourage integrity and individuality.
-A culture that values honesty, empathy, employee wellbeing, and a strong work ethic helps foster employee engagement.
-Welcoming employees’ innovations and contributions encourage them to feel comfortable and develop their skills.
+A culture that values honesty, empathy, people’s wellbeing, and a strong work ethic helps foster engagement.
+Welcoming people’s innovations and contributions encourages them to feel comfortable and develop their skills.

 - Assess the changes.
 Managers and HR leaders can assess the changes they implement and observe their progress through an HRIS platform and relevant metrics.
 Evaluating the adjustments holds leaders accountable for their decisions and enables them to learn from their successes and failures.

 - Carefully select and mentor managers.
 Managers directly impact their people’s engagement.
 Thus, to maintain and boost engagement, organizations must hire managers who can effectively lead professionals on their teams, nurture their strengths, and inspire high performance.
 Even the best managers, however, can improve.
 Empowering managers with mentorship and coaching opportunities can equip them with the tools to lead, unite, inspire, and guide others effectively.

 Employee engagement is essential to any business strategy and shouldn’t be left up to chance.
 It isn’t enough simply to know how to improve engagement and take steps to do so.
 You should always measure your engagement initiatives to see if they’re actually helping you meet your goals.
 That way, you can make changes when necessary or continue doing more of what’s working.